AdobeDocs/pass.en/help/authentication/rest-api-cookbook-servertoserver.md

 ## Overview {#overview}

-The purpose of this cookbook document is to detail best practices for implementing Adobe Primetime Authentication using the Server-to-Server architectures.
+The purpose of this cookbook document is to detail best practices for implementing Adobe Pass Authentication using the Server-to-Server architectures.
 It provides basic requirements, step-by-step flow implementation and general considerations for production environments and operation.